Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Numerical experiments

 When not explicitly specified, the simulations presented in this section are performed with the sets of parameters described in \Cref{tab:params_contract,tab:params_SIR}.
 However, the parameters used to describe in particular the utility and cost functions of the population and government are set in a relatively arbitrary way.
 To actually estimate these parameters would require an extensive sociological and economic study, that we do not presume to be able to perform at this stage, and linking, for example, the population's costs to the DALY/QALY concepts already mentioned, and the government's costs to those of the health care system and its possible congestion.
-Moreover, there is considerable uncertainty in the medical literature on the choice of all parameters used to describe the dynamics of the epidemic, in particular because the COVID--19 is a new type of virus and therefore we do not have sufficient hindsight to reliably estimate its characteristics.
+Moreover, there is considerable uncertainty in the literature on the choice of all parameters used to describe the dynamics of the epidemic, in particular because the COVID-19 is a new type of virus.
 It will therefore be necessary to study the sensitivity of the results obtained with respect to the selected parameters.

 Finally, it should be remembered that, in contrast to usual principal--agent problems, the government implements a mandatory tax, which the population cannot refuse.
 Nevertheless, we consider that the government is benevolent, in the sense that it still wishes to ensure that the utility of the population remains above a certain level, denoted by $\underline v$.
 To fix this level, we assume that the government wants to ensure at the very least to the population the same living conditions it would have had in the event of an uncontrolled epidemic, \textit{i.e.}, without any effort on the part of neither the population nor the government, meaning $\beta= \overline \beta$, $\alpha = 1$ and $\chi = 0$.
 Mathematically, this is equivalent to the following, since $u$ is separable of the form \eqref{eq:u_separable}, such that for all $t \in [0,T]$, $u_{\beta} (t, \overline \beta) =0$ and $u_{\rm I}$ satisfies \eqref{eq:u_I}